Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Application of the methods to the HALT-C trial

 \subsection{Using the HALT-C trial to emulate meta-analyses}

-\paragraph{The HALT-C trial data:} The HALT-C trial \citep{di2008prolonged} enrolled 1050 patients with chronic hepatitis C and advanced fibrosis who had not responded to previous therapy and randomized them to treatment with peginterferon alfa-2a ($a=1$) versus no treatment ($a=0$).
+\emph{The HALT-C trial data:} The HALT-C trial \citep{di2008prolonged} enrolled 1050 patients with chronic hepatitis C and advanced fibrosis who had not responded to previous therapy and randomized them to treatment with peginterferon alfa-2a ($a=1$) versus no treatment ($a=0$).
 Patients were enrolled at 10 research centers and followed up every 3 months after randomization.
-Here, we used the secondary outcome of platelet count at 9 months of follow-up as the outcome of interest $Y$; we report all outcome measurements as platelets$\times 10^3/$ml.
-We used the following baseline covariates: platelets, age, sex, previous pegylated interferon alfa-2a, race, white blood cell count, ever injected recreational drugs, ever received a transfusion, body mass index, creatinine levels, and smoking status.
-For simplicity, we restricted our analyses to patients with complete baseline covariate and outcome data ($n = 974$).
+Here, we used the secondary outcome of platelet count at 9 months of follow-up as the outcome of interest; we report all outcome measurements as platelets$\times 10^3/$ml.
+We used the following baseline covariates: baseline platelet count, age, sex, previous use of pegylated interferon, race, white blood cell count, history of injected recreational drugs, ever received a transfusion, body mass index, creatine levels, smoking status, previous use of combination therapy (interferon and ribavirin), diabetes, serum ferritin, hemoglobin, aspartate aminotransferase levels, ultrasound evidence of splenomegaly, and ever drinking alcohol.
+For simplicity, we restricted our analyses to patients with complete baseline covariate and outcome data ($n = 948$).

-\paragraph{Using the HALT-C trial to emualate a meta-analysis and evaluate the proposed methods:} We treated observations from the largest center in the HALT-C trial, with sample size $n_0 = 202$, as a sample from the target population, $S = R = 0$.
-We then used the data from the remaining 9 centers as a collection of ``trials,'' $\mathcal S = \{1,\ldots,9\}$, with a total sample size of $ \sum_{j=1}^9 n_j = 772$.
-Because HALT-C used 1:1 randomized allocation, these trials had the same treatment assignment mechanism.
+\emph{Using the HALT-C trial to emulate a meta-analysis and evaluate the proposed methods:} We treated observations from the largest center with complete data in the HALT-C trial, with sample size $n_0 = 199$, as a sample from the target population, $S = R = 0$.
+We then used the data from the remaining 9 centers as a collection of ``trials,'' $\mathcal S = \{1,\ldots,9\}$, with a total sample size of $ \sum_{j=1}^9 n_j = 749$.
+Appendix Table S5 summarizes covariate information, stratified by $R$; Appendix Tables S6 and S7 summarize covariate information stratified by $S$.
+Because HALT-C used 1:1 randomized allocation, all trials had the same treatment assignment mechanism.
 Our goal was to transport causal inferences from the nine trials to the population represented by the target center.
 We were able to use the randomization in $R = 0$ to empirically benchmark the methods we propose using as a reference standard the unadjusted estimate of the average treatment effect in the target population.
 In view of how we configured the data for this illustrative analysis, our results should not be clinically interpreted.